konosubakonoakua/oxidizer.sh/README.md

 ### 2.4.
 Other Useful Rust Tools

-- [x] `onefetch`: Command-line Git information tool
-- [x] `ouch`: Painless compression and decompression tool
+- [x] [ouch](https://github.com/ouch-org/ouch): Painless compression and decompression tool
-- [x] `pueue`: Command-line task management tool for sequential and parallel execution of long-running tasks.
+- [x] [pueue](https://github.com/Nukesor/pueue): Command-line task management tool for sequential and parallel execution of long-running tasks.
 - [ ] `espanso`: Text Expander written in Rust (try it for fun!)
+- [ ] `onefetch`: Command-line Git information tool
+- [ ] `kondo`: A tool to clean dependencies and build artefacts from your projects.

 ### 2.5.
 Summary of Plugins